Watch That Backpack Load

 Most children rely on backpacks to carry books and supplies to and from school and activities.
 But a backpack that’s too heavy or doesn’t fit right can cause harm.

 Children can hurt themselves by using poor posture to carry a heavy bag.
-They may arch their back, bend forward, twist, or lean to one side.
+They may arch their back, bend forward, twist, or lean to 1 side.
 These positions can change the spine’s alignment so its disks can’t absorb shocks as they should.
 It can injure muscles and joints in the back, neck, and shoulders.
 It can cause problems with posture.
 It may even cause nerve damage.

 Choosing the right backpack

 Pick a backpack for your child that:

 Has 2 wide, padded shoulder straps (not just 1 strap)

 Has a padded back, to protect against sharp objects inside the bag

 Has a waist strap, to help keep the bag stable

 A rolling backpack can be useful if your child needs to carry heavy items.
 But a rolling pack can be hard to carry up stairs.
 It may be hard to roll over bumpy ground or in snow.
 Think about how your child will need to use the bag.
 In some cases, it may not be the best choice.

 Talk with your child about how to safely use a backpack.
 Help him or her adjust it.
 Teach your child to: